zzzprojects/learn-orm/tutorials/ef-core-providers/sqlite/indexes.md

 <img src="images/indexes-1.png">

-You can also specify an index over more than one column:
+You can also specify an index over more than one column.

 ```csharp
 protected override void OnModelCreating(ModelBuilder modelBuilder)